kubernetes-sigs/descheduler/README.md

 There is another parameter associated with the `HighNodeUtilization` strategy, called `numberOfNodes`.
 This parameter can be configured to activate the strategy only when the number of under utilized nodes is above the configured value.
 This could be helpful in large clusters where a few nodes could go under utilized frequently or for a short period of time.
 By default, `numberOfNodes` is set to zero.
+The parameter `maxNodesToProcess` is used to limit how many nodes should be processed by the descheduler plugin on each execution.

 ### RemovePodsViolatingInterPodAntiAffinity